Cumbres Verdes (Andalucía)

 |Start Town||Altitude (m)||Elevation Gain (m)||Length (km)||Gradient (%)||Difficulty||Rating|

 Click on the profile to enlarge (🔍)

-La Zubia is a short, sharp climb that is best ridden hard, at or around threshold pace.
+Cumbres Verdes (also known as La Zubia) is a short, sharp climb that is best ridden hard, at or around threshold pace.
 The gradient, although steep, is reasonably consistent, allowing you to find some kind of a rhythm as long as your gears are low enough!